dharmamitra/mitra-aligner-client/README.md

 ## Usage

 The script `align.py` takes three command-line parameters:
 - `--input-a`: Path to the first input text file.
 Each line should be a separate sentence.
-This can be either Chinese or English.
+This can be either Chinese or English/Tibetan/Sanskrit.
 - `--input-b`: Path to the second input text file.
 Each line should be a separate sentence.
-This can be either Chinese or English.
+This can be either Chinese or English/Tibetan/Sanskrit.
 - `--output`: Path to the output TSV file.

 The order of the files is not important, i.e. it could be first the Chinese and then the English, or the other way round.